Q1: Which kinds of instruments can be registered?

-A: If the lodging party’s written confirmation is provided and the memorial no. of the Agreement for Sale & Purchase is not stated in the “Memorial No. of Transaction Satisfied” box of the memorial, LR will accept the Assignment for registration.
+A: If the lodging party’s written confirmation is provided and the memorial no. of the Agreement for Sale & Purchase is not stated in the "Memorial No. of Transaction Satisfied" box of the memorial, the Land Registry will accept the Assignment for registration.

 Q13: Will the Land Registry accept an instrument for registration that is delivered one month later than its date of instrument?

 A: Yes.
-The Land Registry will accept the registration if the instrument affects land.
+The Land Registry will accept its registration if the instrument affects land.

 Q14: If the affected property is described as “Office No. 1” in a Provisional Agreement for Sale and Purchase but related land records show that it is “Shop No. 1”, will the instrument be accepted for registration?

 A: No. The property description in the instrument and the corresponding memorial should tally with that shown in the land records.

 Q15: Will Land Registry accept registration of an instrument in which the lot description defined therein bears an additional part, such as "including any further extension(s) thereto (if any)", that is not shown in land records?